ArcanusNEO/epub2img/README.md

-# An ugly Linux CLI tool can convert epub comics to pictures.
+# An ugly Linux CLI tool for converting epub comics to picture sequences.